-Banana Shire is situated in Central Queensland, Australia.
-It is 120 km west of the growing industrial city and port of Gladstone and an easy drive to the city of Rockhampton.
+Banana Shire is situated in Central Queensland, Australia and covers 28,610 square kilometres with a sparsely spread population of 14,513 people.
+Our main town of Biloela is 120 km west of Gladstone and an easy drive to the city of Rockhampton.

 The main population centre is the town of Biloela, with Moura and Taroom being other significant urban centres in the Shire.
 Banana, Baralaba, Dululu, Goovigen, Jambin, Thangool, Theodore, Wowan and Cracow comprise the remaining towns of the Shire.